-- A full box did arise November of 2020, when somebody turned up with "several," the first of which sold on Heritage for $49,200.
+- A full box did arise November of 2020, when somebody turned up with "several," the first of which sold on Heritage for an impressive $49,200.

 - The Sheet: This series is notable among Topps regular series in how some of the stickers appeared only once on the sheet while others appeared as many as six times.

 - Back Variations: Due to their immense popularity, Topps went into a printing frenzy, and soon they had run out of white back sticker stock.
-They proceeded to use anything else they could find, and as a result there are four different 1st series backs.
-All but the white backs were printed near the end of the run and so are rare.
+They proceeded to use anything else they could find, and as a result there are four different 1st series backs, known as "back variations".
+All but the white backs were printed near the end of the run and are rare.

 - Reprints: Most of the 1st series titles were re-released in other series.

 - Only Maddie-Boy and Skimpy were never reprinted.

 - Some are difficult to distinguish from the originals, sometimes only the die-cut can distinguish them